Laremere/alg/README.md

 alg.math does concise formulas for custom types.
 Similar to operator overloading in other languages.

-I'm making this for a project which needs to do various types of algebraic math.
-Unless the project takes on a life of its own, things will mostly be implemented whent I need them.
+I'm making this for a private project which needs to do various types of algebraic math.
+Unless Alg takes on a life of its own, things will mostly be implemented whent I need them.

 Example: